Investment Partnerships FAQ

 Our partner then periodically recommends where to invest the pooled capital.
 The partner and Realize Impact jointly diligence the investment opportunity, ensuring it is both prudent and impactful.

 Realize Impact then reviews, negotiates (if needed), and signs the investment documents.
-Realize Impact is the investor of record for investments made from the funds it manages.
+Realize Impact is the investor of record for investments made from the investment partnerships it manages.

-All these activities are together called the “back end” of partnership management.
+All these activities are together called the “back end” of investment partnership management.

 3. Are each of these partnerships their own limited partnerships, LLC, etc?

-No, the partnershipss are all projects of Realize Impact, a Washington State not-for-profit 501(c)(3) public charity.
+No, the investment partnerships are all projects of Realize Impact, a Washington State not-for-profit 501(c)(3) public charity.

 4. Who is the investor of record?

-Realize Impact is the investor of record for the investments made from these partnerships.
+Realize Impact is the investor of record for the investments made from these investment partnerships.

 5. Can a nonprofit be an accredited investor?